elastic/package-spec/CONTRIBUTING.md

    - What problem the proposal is solving.
 This provides context and could help shape the solution.
    - Where the solution will need to be implemented, i.e. which parts, if any, of the Elastic Stack will be impacted.
 It's okay if the initial proposal doesn't get this 100% right; the discussion in the proposal issue should provide clarity.
+     Feel free to tag relevant experts to get their opinions.

 2. Once we have consensus on the proposal issue, we modify the issue description to include an **ordered** checklist of tasks that need to be resolved to make the change happen in a safe way.
 For example, maybe Kibana needs to implement